Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Introduction

 \section{Introduction}

 Part-based object representations are of key importance for many computer vision tasks such as object recognition~\cite{zhang2014part,chen2014detect,sun2013learning,azizpour2012object}, pose estimation~\cite{khan2017head,xiang2014beyond,dong2014towards,yang2011articulated}, action detection~\cite{wang2012discriminative}, and scene understanding~\cite{shi2016data,topfer2013efficient,stark2011fine}.
 Currently, part-based approaches often represent objects as a set of sparse keypoints, because these are easy to annotate in large-scale datasets for training deep neural networks.
+By contrast, part segmentations provide a richer and more detailed part-level object description.
+Instead of recognizing specific parts sparsely on the object (e.g., keypoint or part detection), part segmentation gives a complete description of an object by assigning every pixel belonging to the object one and only one part label.
+This is a lot more challenging task and requires a much greater annotation effort.

-In contrast to keypoints, part segmentations provide a richer and more detailed part-level object description, but require a much greater annotation effort.
-Therefore, part segmentation datasets mostly focus on a single object category, such as humans~\cite{gong2018instance,gong2017look,liang2015deep,yamaguchi2012parsing} and faces~\cite{CelebAMask-HQ,khan2017head,le2012interactive}, contain only a small number of images~\cite{chen2014detect}, or only define a small number of parts per object category~\cite{yi2016scalable}.
-These limitations have largely impeded the development of computer vision models that leverage part segmentations.
+Given their recent success, deep learning methods have dominated the studies of computer vision, including object segmentation~\cite{long2015fully,chen2017deeplab,cheng2020panoptic}.
+However, these deep models usually require a large amount of annotated training data to achieve satisfying performance.
+Existing part segmentation datasets mostly contain only a small number of images~\cite{chen2014detect,thomas2008using}, or define only a small number of parts per object category~\cite{yi2016scalable,thomas2008using}, or focus on a single object category, such as humans~\cite{gong2018instance,gong2017look,liang2015deep,yamaguchi2012parsing} and faces~\cite{CelebAMask-HQ,khan2017head,le2012interactive}.
+These limitations inhibit effective training of standard deep segmentation networks and have largely impeded the development of computer vision models that leverage part information.
+By contrast, 3D CAD models are available for many different objects, and, once annotated, can be used to generate large-scale part segmentation datasets automatically.